About Off-Piste Skiing in Meribel

-Meribel has some fanatstic off-piste skiing and with access to the whole three valleys area you can experience some incredible views, amazing powder and great days out.
-We always recommend getting a Mountain guide when you are thinking of heading off piste, either in a group or privately.
+Meribel has some fantastic off-piste skiing and with access to the whole Three Valleys ski area, you can experience some incredible views, amazing powder and great days out.
+We always recommend hiring a Mountain guide when you are thinking of heading off-piste, either in a group or privately.

-After a recent snowfall, the easiest and safest offpiste is in the Bel Aire area above Courchevel-Moriond, either side of Pyramide/Signal/Chapelets.
+After a recent snowfall, the easiest and safest off-piste is in the Bel Air area above Courchevel-Moriond, either side of Pyramide/Signal/Chapelets.

 The tree areas are great for catching some fresh snow and playing off piste - just make sure you have a helmet on and have taken all the safety precautions necessary.
 Some of the off piste off the top of the Dou des Lanches offer some great lines through the trees and down into La Tania.